npaulson/pymks/_sources/rst/README.txt

 The Materials Knowledge Systems (MKS) is a novel data science approach for solving multiscale materials science problems.
-It uses techniques from physics, machine learning, regression analysis, signal processing, and spatial statistics to create structure-property-processing relationships.
+It uses techniques from physics, machine learning, regression analysis, signal processing, and spatial statistics to create processing-structure-property relationships.
 The MKS carries the potential to bridge multiple length scales using localization and homogenization linkages, and provides a data driven framework for solving inverse material design problems.